Group actions with almost normal stabilizers: Introduction

 Stabilizers of points in the same orbit are conjugate subgroups of $G$.
 An action $(X,G)$ is \emph{free} if all $x \in X$ have trivial stabilizers.
 An action $(X,G)$ is \emph{topologically free} if the set of points with trivial stabilizers is residual in $X$.
 An action $(X,G,\mu)$ is \emph{essentially free} if the set of points with trivial stabilizers has full measure with respect to $\mu$.
+It is immediate that a minimal dynamical system which is essentially free for some measure is topologically free, while there exist examples of minimal topologically free actions which are not essentially free, see \cite{AE2007,Joseph2024,GL2021,BergeronGaboriau2004}.
 An action $(X,G)$ is \emph{effective} if the only element of $G$ acting trivially on $X$ is the identity $1_G \in G$.

 There are many examples of group actions where the stabilizer of every point is non-trivial, for instance, actions of automorphism groups of rooted trees, see for instance \cite{Grigorchuk2011}.
 This raises many questions, such as: what subgroups can arise as stabilizers?
 How are the properties of stabilizers related to the analytic, ergodic or dynamical properties of the action, or to the algebraic properties of the acting group?
 The interest in this type of questions has been galvanized by the surge of activity in the study of invariant random subgroups (IRS) \cite{AGV2014}, i.e.~probability measures on the space of subgroups of a group $G$ invariant under the natural action of $G$ by conjugation, and by the study of uniform recurrent subgroups (URS), which characterise the set of stabilizers of points with trivial holonomy \cite{GW15,LM18,MT20}.